adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-on-outside-in-development.md

 **Note:** there are times Inside-out Development is useful and necessary, but I won't go into that here.

-In a totally unreleastic, distilled, Waterfall version of an example development process, you could summarise the relationship as follows:
+In a totally unrealistic, distilled, Waterfall version of an example development process, you could summarise the relationship as follows:

 1. Business supports the User
 2. Product supports the Business